Osaka Prefecture

 Living in harmony with nature is a big theme in this plant, so it is surrounded by trees and plants.

-The Maishima Incineration Plant has many windows most of them are purely for decoration.
+The Maishima Incineration Plant has many windows but most are purely for decoration.

 each ball is a million yen and there are more than 100 balls here…